WELCOME TO AN ENTERTAINMENT SITE FOR SCOTTISH COUNTRY DANCERS!

 "Although I was completely unaware at the time I made up the dance, I have been told very recently that there is actually a traditional 5-hand reel dance mentioned in one of Thomas Hardy’s Wessex novels.
 As he was an accomplished fiddle player, playing for village dances, I suspect that the 5 hand reel was a genuine dance though whether it survived and the notation was ever ‘collected’ I don’t know.”

 And while polka dots became popular during Hardy's time, they would not necessarily have been referred to as such.
-Authors of the period often described fabrics and clothing with terms like "spotted," "dotted," or "sprigged!
+Authors of the period often described fabrics and clothing with terms like "spotted," "dotted,", "sprigged" or "figured".

 Polka Dot Polka